gucheen/auto-hash/README.md

   "output": {
     "file": "src/auto-hash.js" // (required) path of output file },
-  "len": 10 // the length of hash string to be used, default to full string.
+  "len": 10, // (optional) the length of hash string to be used, default to full string.
-}
+  "rename": false, // (optional, false) rename the original file to originalFilename.hash.ext (可选，默认为 false) "copy": true // (optional, false) create a copy in originalFilename.hash.ext }
 ```